Denperidge/Denperidge.com/src/projects/Remscroll.md

 ],
 "description": "An old browser extension to scroll down to a saved position", "intro": "A friend was going down a list, which required clicking a load more button.
 So some code later, they could press a button to save their position, and automatically click the required button when opening the site up again!", "achievements": "- Albeit basic, there's some design.
-Especially the icon\n- It worked!\n", "future_improvements": "- Unmaintained, it might require some reworking for modern browsers\n- Old design & codebase\n", "path": "remscroll",
+I kind of still like the icon.\n- It worked!\n", "future_improvements": "- Unmaintained, it might require some reworking for modern browsers\n- Old design & codebase\n", "path": "remscroll",
 "layout": "project.pug"